-Despite mobile websites looking similar to mobile apps, the latter offer a personalized experience to its users.
+Despite mobile websites looking similar to mobile apps, the latter offers a personalized experience to its users.
 Mobile apps can be personalized to suit user tastes and preferences, based on the users’ need and location.
+If you have the right pos software, it can make purchasing products much easier for the customers and those using specific apps.
 With the mobile app, it is easy to track the engagement of users as well as tailor communication to offer customized content.
 Also, personalization helps mobile app users to improve the conversion rate of apps.

 Easy to Send Notifications